 Prospective Yellowdig users sometimes presume that platforms like Yellowdig are best suited for the humanities and ill-suited for mathematics and the hard sciences.
-That presumption is false.
+Perhaps surprisingly, that presumption is false.
 At its core, Yellowdig is a community-building platform dedicated to fostering intellectual collaboration.
 As anyone with a finite Erdős number will tell you, collaboration is crucial to the advancement of mathematics and science.
 While STEM conversations might take on a somewhat different structure than conversations in the humanities, the norms of cooperation, independent verification, and peer review are the same.
 While getting the most out of Yellowdig might require a STEM-specific approach, Yellowdig is neither more nor less suited to the humanities than to STEM.

 These best practices are based on lessons we've learned from STEM instructors and on some lesser known (but no less powerful) capabilities of the Yellowdig platform.